 Furthermore, some Tourist visas only allow stays of up to three months at a time.
 Also note that although a two month gap previously applied between visits to India on Tourist visas, this has been removed for citizens of most countries.

 Other types of visas that are available for visitors to India include Business visas, Employment visas, Intern visas, Research visas, Student visas, Journalist visas, and Film visas.

 How Much Does an Indian Tourist Visa Cost?

 The cost of an Indian Tourist visa varies between countries, according to the arrangement between governments.
 The latest rates are effective from July 1, 2018.
 The fee for US citizens is $160 for five or 10 years.
-This is excellent value, considering that a 60-day E-visa costs $100.
+This is excellent value, considering that a one-year E-visa costs $100.
 Processing is additional and costs $19.90.
 There are also other incidental costs such as a Biometric Enrollment fee, although these are not significant in amount.

 Some countries, such as Japan and Mongolia have special agreements with India that allow their citizens to pay significantly less for a visa.
 Citizens of Afghanistan, Argentina, Bangladesh, Democratic People's Republic of Korea, Jamaica, Maldives, Mauritius, Mongolia, Seychelles (up to three months), South Africa and Uruguay do not have to pay a visa fee.

 How and Where to Apply for an Indian Visa